asachdeva/asachdeva/content/resume.md

 Library also built on Scala.
 The REST service interacted with a Data Service Component (Dynamo DB + Postgres) and integrated with a TypeScript REST API that provided authentication and authoriziation leveraging JWT.

-* -- Scala with Akka(Actors, Http, Streams), cats, json4s, cats-effect
+* -- Scala with Akka(Actors, Http, Streams), cats, json4s, cats-effect et al
 * AWS (SQS, Cloudwatch, EC2, DynamoDB, S3, Lambda, AWS Batch)
 * Data Visualization -- Monitoring Service + DataDog + AWS Lambda to move data from Cloudwatch to Datadog